right-rudder/right-rudder/notes.md

   - Dennis Bampton, President at St. Charles Flying Service
   - Why student pilots quit training
   - 8 things that need to change in the pilot training industry
 # Completed (and semicompleted, like... it's okay live but we can make it better later)
-X favicons
+X Configure meta data and title to change with each page. (yield and content_for) X favicons
 X Mobile menu creation
 X add meta data